HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 #### **Testing Strategy**

+Our testing strategy is layered to catch accessibility issues at multiple stages of the development process.

-1.  **Automated Scans During Development:** We will integrate an automated accessibility testing library (like `@axe-core/react`) into our development process.
+1.  **Automated Scans During Development:** We will integrate an automated accessibility testing library (like `@axe-core/react`) into our local development process to provide immediate feedback to developers as they build components.
+2.  **Automated E2E Validation:** We will integrate `cypress-axe` into our end-to-end test suite.
+This will automatically validate all critical user flows against WCAG 2.1 Level AA standards as part of our CI/CD pipeline, enforcing compliance before new code can be merged and deployed.
-2.  **Manual Keyboard Navigation Testing:** Before any new feature is considered complete, it must be tested for usability with only a keyboard.
+3.  **Manual Keyboard Navigation Testing:** Before any new feature is considered complete, it must be tested for usability with only a keyboard.
-3.  **Basic Screen Reader Spot-Checks:** For critical user flows, we will perform a brief spot-check using a built-in screen reader (like VoiceOver or NVDA).
+4.  **Basic Screen Reader Spot-Checks:** For critical user flows, we will perform a brief spot-check using a built-in screen reader (like VoiceOver or NVDA).

 ---